andrewchilds/overcast/README.md

 ```
   overcast run [instance|cluster|all] [command...]
     Runs a command or series of commands on an instance or cluster.
-    Commands will run sequentially unless you use the --parallel flag,
+    Commands will execute sequentially unless you use the --parallel flag,
-    in which case each command will run on all instances simultanously.
+    in which case each command will execute on all instances simultanously.

       Option                          | Default
       --env "KEY=VAL KEY='1 2 3'"     |
       --user NAME                     |
       --ssh-key PATH                  |
+      --ssh-args ARGS                 |
+      --continueOnError               | false
+      --mr --machine-readable         | false
       --parallel -p                   | false
-      --continueOnError               | false
-      --ssh-args ARGS                 |

-    Examples:
+    Examples

+    Run arbirary scripts in sequence across all instances:
+    $ overcast run all uptime "free -m" "df -h"

+    Setting environment variables:
     $ overcast run app --env "foo='bar bar' testing=123" env

+    Print machine-readable output (without server prefix):
-    $ overcast run all uptime "free -m" "df -h"
+    $ overcast run app uptime --mr

   overcast run [instance|cluster|all] [file...]
     Executes a script file or files on an instance or cluster.
-    Script files can be either absolute or relative path.
+Script files can be
-    Script files will run sequentially unless you use the --parallel flag,
+    either absolute or relative path.
+Files execute sequentially unless you use --p,
     in which case each file will execute on all instances simultanously.

       Option                          | Default